guchenghao/Notes-for-VR-Papers-and-HCI/Education/Digital Transformations of Classrooms in Virtual Reality.md

 - **one of the disadvantages of teaching and learning in VR or online** compared to conventional classroom-based settings is the **limited social interaction** with teachers and peer-learners.

-- Next-generation VR platforms such as **Engage or Mozilla Hubs** may ofer better social engagement for learners in the virtual environments; however, **the efects of such environments on learners have to be better investigated**.
+- Next-generation VR platforms such as **Engage or Mozilla Hubs** may offer better social engagement for learners in the virtual environments; however, **the effects of such environments on learners have to be better investigated**.

 - The digital transformations of classrooms refect **an important and critical step** when developing VR environments for learning purposes and require further research